stevenecreech/stevenecreech.github.io/_posts/2023-09-12-Almost-Prime-Counting-Functions-and-Mertens-Conjecture.md

 \pi_2^*(x)=\sum_{k=1}^{\pi(\sqrt{x})}\left(\pi\left(\frac{x}{p_k}\right)-k\right)
 $$

-We shall then prove the more general formula f
+We shall then prove the more general form of these statements for $$k$$-almost primes

 $$\textbf{Theorem 2:}$$ With the same notation as above, we have the following formulas for the $$k$$-almost primes and square-free $$k$$-almost primes less than a given value $$x$$: